Application Guidelines - Legacy Fund

 Impact Assessment Act

 If you receive funding, your project may be subject to the provisions of the Impact Assessment Act.
-If your activities are to be carried out on federal lands, we will contact you for additional information prior to the start of your project.
+If your activities are to be carried out on federal lands, the program will contact you for additional information prior to the start of your project.

 Preservation of Historic Places in Canada

-If your project includes the restoration and/or renovation of a historic place recognized by a municipal, provincial or territorial government and/or is listed with the Canadian Register of Historic Places, we will seek assurance of adherence to the Standards and Guidelines for Conservation of Historic Places in Canada, available at www.historicplaces.ca, and that provincial, territorial and/or municipal regulations and laws protecting heritage value will be respected.
+If your project includes the restoration and/or renovation of a historic place officially recognized by a municipal, provincial or territorial government and/or is listed in the Canadian Register of Historic Places, the program expects the project to adhere to the Standards and Guidelines for Conservation of Historic Places in Canada, available online at www.historicplaces.ca.
+It is expected that provincial, territorial and/or municipal regulations and laws protecting heritage value will be respected.

 Access to information requests

-We are subject to the Access to Information Act and the Privacy Act.
-The information you submit in your application may be disclosed in accordance with these acts.
+Subject to the Access to Information Act and the Privacy Act, the information you submit in your application may be disclosed in accordance with these acts.

 Disclosure of information

-By submitting your funding application, you authorize us to disclose any information submitted with this application within the Government of Canada or to outside entities for the following purposes:
+By submitting your funding application, you authorize the program to disclose any information submitted with this application within the Government of Canada or to outside entities for the following purposes:

 • to reach a decision;